 The idea of exploiting metals against microorganisms can be considered ancient; the use of silver was a common expedient for cooking procedures, for preserving water from contamination and is why, for those who could afford the luxury of silver, cutlery, plates & goblets, silver was the preferred utensil of choice

-Fortunately, In the 21st century we’ve moved on a little from using solid silver and turned to the science of Silver Nanoparticles.
+Fortunately, In the 21st century we’ve moved on a little from using solid silver and turned to the science of coatings.
 They allow the antimicrobial and antiviral properties of Silver to be deployed in a cost effective and precise form in the fight against the proliferation of bacterial and viral infections.

 Deploying metal coatings to polymer surfaces and really making them stick isn’t a simple task and this is the ‘nut’ PolyCat has cracked, so to speak.

 Though the power of active metal coatings is widely known the challenge has been making them adhere to the surfaces they’re been applied to.